dordnung/Stamm-Webinterface/README.md

     * Browse now to the uploaded "install.php" and set up your admin account.

  1. Finishing
-    * Delete the "install.php" and you are finished.
+    * You are finished now.